joinpursuit/8-0-github-lab/questions.md

 What year did Brendan Eich create JavaScript?

 ```
-// Brendan created JS in 1995.

 ```

 What does "ES6" stand for?

 ```
-// ES6 stands for ECMAScript 6, which is another official name for Java Script.

 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?